-Warm from the oven, this recipe for maple-sweetened and cinnamon-spiced apple muffins makes for a hearty fall breakfast.
+Warm from the oven, this maple-sweetened and cinnamon-spiced apple oatmeal muffins recipe makes for a hearty fall breakfast.

 Last night I went out in the afternoon with a bowl and picked all the ripe tomatoes off the vines.
 Then I carefully wrapped the plants and the green orbs in old sheets, securing them in place with clamps.
 Then the wind howled all night, whipping the sheets back and forth against the plants, but protecting them from the icy mix that fell while we slept.

 Summer is a thing of the past, and the fallen leaves that collect in the gutters and are whipped to and fro in the yard are the new normal.
-At the market the apples are out, filling the vendor tables in mass numbers and in an array of colors.
-There are Ginger Golds, kissed by the sun, Honeycrisp with their shiny red skins, and dark, ruby red Cortlands.
+At the market, the apples are out, filling the vendor tables in mass numbers and in an array of colors.
+Ginger Golds are kissed by the sun, Honeycrisp with their shiny red skins, and dark, ruby-red Cortlands.

 My kids all gather around the tables, snitching samples and pointing at the overflowing baskets, always choosing the largest one.
-Their eyes are never bigger than their heads, though; no matter how many apples I buy, they seem to devour them all by the midweek.
+Their eyes are never bigger than their heads; no matter how many apples I buy, they seem to devour them all by midweek.

-If I can hide a few away, though, I’ll chop the last two into tiny bites and mix them into the muffins for Saturday morning.
-Their sweet, juicy bits explode as you bite in, pockets of fruit, the final farewell of fall before the snow sets in.
+If I can hide a few away, though, I’ll chop the last two into tiny bites and mix them into the apple oatmeal muffins for Saturday morning.
+Their sweet, juicy bits explode as you bite in pockets of fruit, the final farewell of fall before the snow sets in.